-In LOC, we found a rise in correlation for all types of depiction with peaks at 150 ms for all three types of depiction (95% CI photograph = [141.60 ms, 155.65 ms], drawing = [136.50 ms, 156.39 ms], sketch = [146.03 ms, 154.92 ms]), significantly later than the peak latencies in EVC for all types of depiction (all p < 0.05, based on bootstrap CI of difference; Fig. 8d).
+In LOC we found a rise in correlation for all types of depiction with peaks at 150ms for all three types of depiction (95% CI photo = [141.82ms 155.60ms], drawing = [136.68ms 156.46ms], sketch = [145.97ms 155.02ms]), significantly later than the peak latencies in EVC for all types of depictions (all p<0.05, based on bootstrap CI of difference; Fig. 7b).
 After these peaks, the correlation decayed up until the end of the trial only interrupted by a small rise shortly after the offset of the stimulus.
-There were no significant differences between peak latencies of different types of depiction in LOC (all p > 0.05, based on CI of difference).
-Testing for statistical equivalence revealed nonsignificant results for all comparisons of peak latencies (all p = 0.841, TOST, FDR-corrected).
-Furthermore, MEGfMRI correlations were stronger for photographs than for both drawings and sketches in LOC, while there were no significant differences between drawings and sketches (p < 0.05cluster-based permutation test; Fig. 8e).
-Significant differences between photographs and both drawings and sketches in LOC were mostly confined to early time points before
+There were no significant differences between peak latencies of different types of depiction in LOC (all p>0.05, based on CI of difference).
+Testing for statistical equivalence revealed non-significant results for all comparisons of peak latencies (all p=0.764, TOST, FDR-corrected).
+Furthermore, MEG-fMRI correlations were stronger for photos than for both drawings and sketches in LOC while there were no significant differences between drawings and sketches (p<0.05 cluster-based permutation test).
+Significant differences between photos and both drawings and sketches in LOC were mostly confined to early time points before 150ms.